Nicaraguan police raided a newspaper that called the government a dictatorship.

 Pro-government media shared photographs of La Prensa’s warehouses on social media, stating that there was no need for the newspaper’s print edition to be halted.

-“Abundant stationery is accessible in the warehouses of La Prensa newspaper so that the company may continue producing its publication,” Canal 4 wrote on social media.
+“There is enough of paper available in the warehouses of La Prensa newspaper so the company can continue producing its newspaper,” Canal 4 wrote on social media.

-The workers of La Prensa, on the other hand, claimed that there was insufficient paper to publish even one edition.
+The amount of paper available, however, was insufficient to produce even one edition, according to the staff of La Prensa.

+The Inter-American Commission on Human Rights (IACHR) and its special rapporteur on freedom of expression slammed the raid and denounced Nicaragua’s “continuous state persecution of the press.”

+“Direct or indirect coercion aimed at silencing the work of the press harms democratic discussion and is incompatible with the right to freedom of expression,” they wrote on Twitter.

-This is the second time the 95-year-old newspaper, which has been a vocal opponent of the administration, has suspended its print edition, having done so in 2019 when customs refused to provide original materials.
+The 95-year-old newspaper, a staunch opponent of the government, has now suspended its print edition for the second time, having done so in 2019 when it accused customs of delaying to produce original materials.

 According to the Central American nation’s business organization, since Ortega took power in 2007, at least 20 independent media outlets have vanished owing to raw material confiscations and forced closures.